-The Lake Victoria Basin Commission (LVBC) is pleased to introduce the Integrated Water Resources Management (IWRM) Programme.
-The Programme is based on long-term cooperation between the East African Community (EAC), KfW Development Bank from Germany and the European Union (EU).
-The cooperation forms a corner stone for LVBC’s efforts to address the challenges which the Lake Victoria Basin is currently facing to protect the Lake and its water resources for the future benefit of communities living in the region.
+The Integrated Water Resources Management (IWRM) Programme is based on long-term cooperation between the East African Community (EAC), KfW Development Bank from Germany and the European Union (EU).
+The initiative forms a corner stone for LVBC’s efforts to address the challenges which the Lake Victoria Basin is currently facing to protect the Lake and its water resources for the future benefit of communities living in the region.

 The programme is implemented in close cooperation with the Partner States of the East African Community to ensure a shared programmatic approach, coordinated efforts and efficient execution of activities.

-At LVBC we are committed to making the implementation of this outstanding programme a success.
-You are kindly invited to find further information on this website and to participate actively in joint efforts to manage water resources of the Basin in a sustainable way
+You are invited to explore the website and to participate actively in joint efforts to manage water resources of the Basin in a sustainable way.

 Lake Victoria Basin Integrated Water Resources Management Programme (LVB IWRMP)